Verizon, Redbox plan Netflix challenge

 He noted that a big part of Netflix's success was due to its easy user interface and recommendation of TV shows and movies based on its subscribers viewing history.

-(Reporting by Sinead Carew; Editing by Lisa Von Ahn, Mark Porter and Gunna Dickson)
+(Reporting by Sinead Carew and Yinka Adegoke in New York; additional reporting by Lisa Richwine in Los Angeles; Editing by Lisa Von Ahn, Mark Porter, Gunna Dickson and Bernard Orr)